duLL-m1rr0r/IoTSecureManager/README.md

 ## Listener/
 Main files are abi.json & listener.js in Listener directory, the rest are just npm packages.
-abi.json file needs to be updated if any changes are made to IoTSecureManager.sol, just replace with the abi part of the content in IoTSecureManager/build/contracts/IoTSecureManager.json after new compile of the modified IoTSecureManager.sol .
+NOTE: abi.json file needs to be updated if any changes are made to IoTSecureManager.sol, just replace with the abi part of the content in IoTSecureManager/build/contracts/IoTSecureManager.json after new compile of the modified IoTSecureManager.sol .

 ## Reference
 1. Securely Controlling Hardware Devices with Blockchain: https://medium.com/coreledger/securely-controlling-hardware-devices-with-blockchain-642af4308529